App User Reviews: The Do’s and Don’ts of Replying

 This Camera360 user ended up changing their negative rating to a 5-star after receiving a reply to their app review.

 Replying to reviews is one of the best ways to not only bring in new users but also increase your app retention rate.

 Address each app user personally but be sure not to release private information

 It’s always nice to know that someone is listening to your opinion.
-That’s why it’s essential to address users personally when you’re responding to their app store review.
+That’s why it’s essential to address users personally when you’re responding to their app store reviews.
 They’ll use a username, even one as silly as “omg stop it already” that you can call them by.
 Asana Rebel did a great job just by starting their response with “Hi omg stop it already”.
-The user instantly recognizes that the Asana Rebel team actually read the review and is publishing a geniune response.
+The user instantly recognizes that the Asana Rebel team actually read the review and is publishing a genuine response.

 Being personal comes with boundaries.
 It is the internet after all.
 No one wants their personal information spread around.
 Be careful not to release, even accidentally, personal information.
 That includes full names, emails, and other private details.
 This also goes for your own information.
 Protect the privacy of yourself and your users.

 Stay on-brand by responding with a voice that reflects your app

 Lastly, Your app store reviews are the perfect place to establish and strengthen your app brand.
 A brand is how people view your app.
 Is your app fun or serious?
 Is it for a younger or an older audience?
 Is it targeted towards a specific gender or region?
 And digging deeper, what is the purpose of your app?
 What does your mission statement say?
 What problems are you solving?

 These are all questions that lead to building a solid brand for your app.
 So what does this have to do with replying to user reviews?
 Well, the voice, tone, and words you use to communicate with your users are all part of the branding package.

 For example, Freeletics uses #clapclap in their developer response to reflect the fun and supportive community feels that they exude in their fitness app brand.